The Maldives Deep South Is Opening Up, and Addu Atoll Is at the Centre of It 30 January...

 Hulhumeedhoo’s geographic character is strongly ecological and rural compared to the connected urban islands of Addu Atoll.

 Resort properties located on dedicated resort islands or special zones in Addu.
-Resorts provide full service accommodation with private beaches and facilities.
+Resorts provide full service accommodation with private beaches and leisure facilities.

 Hospitality in Addu begins with food.
 Even short visits usually include a meal or a drink.